-The folders mentioned below can be altered in order to remove unnecessary files to speed up your Mac:
+The folders mentioned below can be altered to remove unnecessary files to speed up your Mac:

-You can delete a few files in the folder, but it is absolutely necessary that you know which ones you are deleting and how it affects your startup and login processes.
+You can delete a few files in the folder, but you must know which ones you are deleting and how it affects your startup and login processes.
 So, unless you have 100% sure, be careful.

-Disk Utility’s First Aid feature serves to verify the operation of a drive and, if needed, perform repairs to the drive's data structures.
-You are able to use Disk Utility’s First Aid on your Mac’s startup drive, however, in order to complete any repairs, the selected volume has to be unmounted.
+Disk Utility's First Aid feature serves to verify the operation of a drive and, if needed, perform repairs to the drive's data structures.
+You can use Disk Utility's First Aid on your Mac's startup drive, however, to complete any repairs, the selected volume has to be unmounted.